worldofmarcus/project-portfolio-3/README.md

 ### **List Collection**
 The list collection function simply lists the music collection by retrieving all data from the Google Sheet 'collection'.
 Before listing the collection the function *add id* is being called to add an numeric ID to each row in the first column in the sheet.
 This needs to be done to make sure that every item has an ID so that the other functions in the application can keep track on the items in the collection.
-When the adding of the ID:s is done the *create table* function is being called to plot out the table columns and rows.
+When the adding of the ID:s are done the *create table* function is being called to plot out the table columns and rows.
 The table functionality is a part of the [Rich](https://rich.readthedocs.io/en/stable/introduction.html) Python library.
 When the list is being fetched from the Google Sheet a progress indicator is being shown to the user.

 <details><summary><b>List Collection Progress</b></summary>